-Latoya Aroha Hohepa is Wayne Fella Morrison's brother, an Aboriginal man who died in custody three years ago today, and who's coronial inquest is currently underway in Adelaide.
+Latoya Aroha Hohepa is the sister of Wayne Fella Morrison, an Aboriginal man who died in custody three years ago today, and who's coronial inquest is currently underway in Adelaide.
 Latoya wrote this prayer for last years Aboriginal deaths in custody prayer vigil for us to pray across the country:

 We pray for my family, the family of Wayne Fella Morrison.